Connecting Perl on UNIX or Linux to Microsoft SQL Server

 $dbh->disconnect;

-For more information about MAS, see our Multiple Active Statements (MAS) and DBD::ODBC tutorial.
+For more information about MAS, refer to our Multiple Active Statements (MAS) and DBD::ODBC tutorial.

 The simplest code to populate this table is: